Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: History and prior work

 \subsection{Conformal bootstrap approach to dimensional reduction}

 In section \ref{CB} we described prospects for applying the conformal bootstrap approach to study the RFIM fixed point.
 The only prior work in this direction is by Hikami {\cite{Hikami:2018mrf}}.
-We will now briefly describe the computations reported in that paper.\footnote{We realize that our understanding of Ref.{\cite{Hikami:2018mrf}} may be incomplete.
-We welcome comments concerning our description and will be happy to amend any misunderstanding in a revised version.} We only comment on the part of {\cite{Hikami:2018mrf}} which concerns the RFIM, leaving aside the branched polymer case also treated in that paper.
+We will now briefly describe how we understand the computations reported in that paper.
+We only comment on the part of {\cite{Hikami:2018mrf}} which concerns the RFIM, leaving aside the branched polymer case also treated there.

 In our language, Ref. {\cite{Hikami:2018mrf}} studies the 4pt function of $\chi_i$'s which is called there ``$\phi$'' and we will use the same notation in this appendix.
 This identification is visible from {\cite{Hikami:2018mrf}}, Eq.~(27).
 This 4pt function is considered in the strict $n \rightarrow 0$ limit\footnote{This should correspond to $- 2$ linearly independent $\chi$'s.
 Since the crossing equations are not written explicitly in {\cite{Hikami:2018mrf}}, it is impossible to verify the exact number of fields used in the computations.
 If Ref. {\cite{Hikami:2018mrf}} used 0-component $\chi$, it is a mistake.} and at the fixed point, assuming conformal invariance.
 The spectrum of exchanged CFT operators in the OPE $\phi \times \phi$ is limited to 3 scalar operators of dimension $\Delta_1, \Delta_{\varepsilon}, \Delta_{\varepsilon'}$ and one spin-4 operator whose dimension is called $Q$.
 (The operator of dimension $\Delta_1$ is non-susy-writable in our language.)
 Determinant method of Gliozzi is applied to solve crossing approximately and determine the scaling dimensions of these operators as a function of the spatial dimension $4 \leqslant d \leqslant 6$ (\cite{Hikami:2018mrf}, Table 4).
 The so determined scaling dimensions of $\phi$ and of the energy operator $\varepsilon$ are seen to satisfy the dimensional reduction predictions reasonably well for $d > 5$, while for $d < 5$ larger deviations are observed.